Shatoon-Ru/Suckless-Desktop/README.md

 ## dwm

-An epic dwm setup originally forked from the very talented and knowledgeable Bakkeby.
+An epic dwm setup originally forked from the very talented and knowledgeable [bakkeby](https://github.com/bakkeby).

 Not all patches are listed.